disq/ledcontrol/README.md

 - WS2812: Data on GP28.
 Power with 5V and GND.
 - Rotary Encoder with LED and button: 8 connections, believe or not!
   - LED connections: Green to GP16, Blue to GP17, Red to GP18
-  - LED common anode to 5v (Pin 40?) or optionally GP22.
-Lower voltages won't work with all colours.
+  - LED common anode to 3.3v (Pin 36)
   - Rotary encoder: A to GP19, B to GP20, C to GP21
   - SW to GP22
-- Optional: Button "B" to GP12.
+- Optional: Button "B" to GP27.
 Connect the other end of the button to any GND pin.

 ## Usage